Discount and Fast Cash Brokers

 The reality is that commissions are part of the market.
-Just like the cost of goods includes everything that went into getting the product to the end user.
+Just like the cost of goods for any product includes everything that went into getting the product to the end user.
 The number of homes that actually sell by owner or with limited marketing and exposure are less than 10%.
 And most of those end up selling for less than they would if sold professionally – and usually with a lot of hassles and more exposure to liability.

 Sticking a sign in the yard and throwing a listing in MLS doesn’t sell homes.
 There is a lot of leg work that goes into just getting a property ready to list.
 And it costs money and takes time to properly market a property for sale and make it stand out among the rest.
 The real skill comes in pricing and negotiations.
 No discount broker is going to do what it takes to get you top dollar.
 They can’t.
 Their business model doesn’t sustain it.

 For buyers, the lure of cash back at closing sounds great.
 After all, you can see all the homes online anyway, so what do you need an agent to do?
 If you have ever purchased a home – and had someone working for your best interest – you will know that there is a lot more to a real estate transaction than being aware that a home is for sale.